 Background: Hawaii legalized abortion in 1970, when it became the first state in the nation to allow the procedure at a woman’s request.
 The state allows abortion until a fetus would be viable outside the womb.
 After that, it’s legal if a patient’s life or health is in danger.
 For many years, only licensed physicians could perform the procedure.
 Last year, the state enacted a law allowing advanced practice care nurses to carry out in-clinic abortions during the first trimester.
 This helps women on more rural islands who have been flying to Honolulu to obtain abortions because of doctor shortages in their communities.
 The law allows the nurses to prescribe medication to end a pregnancy and to perform aspiration abortion, a type of minor surgery during which a vacuum is used to empty a woman’s uterus.

-Effect of Supreme Court ruling: Existing Hawaii law allows abortions, but Gary Yamashiroya, a spokesperson for the state attorney general’s office, has said the attorney general was carefully considering measures Hawaii might take to protect and strengthen reproductive rights if Roe ended.
-“No matter the outcome, our state remains committed to reproductive freedom and choice,” he said.
+Effect of Supreme Court ruling: Existing Hawaii law allows abortions, but Gary Yamashiroya, a spokesperson for the state attorney general’s office, has said the attorney general was carefully considering measures Hawaii might take to protect and strengthen reproductive rights.

 What’s next: Political support for abortion rights is strong.
 Anti-abortion bills are rarely heard at the state Legislature.
 When they have been, they haven’t made it out of committee.
 Gov. David Ige issued a statement supporting abortion rights when the Supreme Court’s draft opinion overturning Roe leaked. ”No matter what the Supreme Court decides, I will fight to ensure a woman’s right to choose in the State of Hawaii,” he said.
 The Hawaii State Commission on the Status of Women earlier this month said 72% of the state Senate and 53% of state House members signed a pledge supporting abortion rights.

-Effect of Supreme Court ruling: It triggers a 2020 Idaho law banning all abortions except in cases of reported rape or incest, or to protect the mother’s life, to take effect in 30 days.
+Effect of Supreme Court ruling: It triggers a 2020 Idaho law banning all abortions except in cases of reported rape or incest, or to protect the mother’s life, to take effect 30 days after the Supreme Court ruling.
 Under the law, the person performing the abortion could face a felony prosecution punishable by up to five years in prison.
 In cases of rape or incest, the law requires pregnant women to file a police report and provide a copy of the report to the provider prior to an abortion.
 If the Idaho Supreme Court upholds the state’s Texas-style abortion ban and Roe v.
 Wade is tossed aside, a medical provider who performs an abortion in Idaho could face a lawsuit and criminal charges.

 What’s Next: Pregnant women seeking abortions will have to travel out of state; the nearest abortion providers would be in Washington, Oregon, Nevada and Colorado.
 Planned Parenthood is renting space in the town of Ontario on the Idaho-Oregon border and says it’s preparing for an influx of patients seeking abortions.
 Some Republican lawmakers in Idaho might propose new legislation in January to outlaw abortion pills and emergency contraception.